waterbear-cloud/paco/docs/quickstart101.rst

      to confirm that this stack can create an IAM User.
      Finally click "Create stack".

   #.
-Wait a couple minutes for the stack to finish creating and then click on the "Outputs"
+Wait a couple minutes for the stack to finish create.
+Take note on the "Outputs"
-     tab.
-Save the "SigninUrl" somewhere convenient.
+     tab that there is a "SigninUrl" field.
+These is an optional URL you can use if you want to use the same user that you use the aws cli with to login to and switch to the AIM Administrator role.
+For this quickstart, it's not necessary, but is useful when you have a multi-account set-up and watch to easily switch between accounts.

      .. image:: ./images/quickstart101-stack-outputs.png